TT-ReBORN/Georgia-ReBORN/profile/georgia/README.md

 ### Help Wanted

-If you are a developer or have knowledge in Javascript, I would appreciate your help in optimizing Georgia ReBORN. <br />
+If you are a developer or have knowledge in Javascript, I would appreciate your help in optimizing Georgia-ReBORN. <br />
 I am certain the code can be improved for better performance, thank you!

-# Georgia ReBORN - a foobar2000 theme
+# Georgia-ReBORN - A Clean foobar2000 Theme

-Georgia ReBORN is a modification of **[Mordred's original Georgia theme](https://github.com/kbuffington/Georgia)** for foobar2000.<br />
+Georgia-ReBORN is a modification of **[Mordred's original Georgia theme](https://github.com/kbuffington/Georgia)** for foobar2000.<br />
 It's purpose is to be used mainly as a desktop version, the layout has been modified to look clean and simple without any distractions.
 The cover artwork and playlist are the main focus.

-Gerogia ReBORN has 10 themes in total ( Options -> Change Theme ):
+Georgia-ReBORN has 10 themes in total ( Options -> Change Theme ):

 ![Themes](https://i.ibb.co/PgVtM21/George-Re-BORN-Themes-Animation.webp)